 Luckily, Texas provides a fairly straightforward procedure for admitting a foreign will in a Texas court.
 If the foreign will was admitted to probate in the foreign location where the decedent lived, then all that is necessary is simply filing special copies of those probate documents with the Texas court.
 If the foreign will was admitted to probate in a location where the decedent did not live, then the process is slightly more involved but still not too difficult.
 The applicant to file a foreign will for admission by a Texas court must file the special copies along with a new application requesting that the court issue letters testamentary to the executor named in the foreign will.

 If there is no need to administer any property in Texas (usually when there is only real property in the Texas estate), then it is possible simply to record special copies of the foreign will and order admitting the will to probate in the foreign location in the Texas deed records.
 The simple recording of those documents is sufficient in most circumstances to transfer the property according to the terms of that foreign will.

 In Texas, as we have learned, last wills and testaments from other states in the United States are called “foreign.”
 To comply with the requirements of Texas law is not complicated but may require an attorney.
-If you or your loved ones have questions concerning last wills and testaments under Texas law, up to and including will contests or disputes, please reach out for a no charge initial phone consultation with one of our Texas will lawyers.
+If you or your loved ones have questions concerning last wills and testaments under Texas law, up to and including will contests or disputes, please reach out for an initial phone consultation with one of our Texas will lawyers.
 Our convenient location in Dallas, Texas, also makes in-person consultations as easy as over-the-phone consultations.